-New Zealand’s emergency system is among the world’s best – but Kiwis should never be complacent, says a visiting disaster risk management expert.
+New Zealand’s emergency system is among the world’s best – but Kiwis should never be complacent, says a disaster risk management expert.

 How prepared are New Zealanders for major disasters when they strike?
 How resilient are Kiwi communities?

 The country’s Ministry of Civil Defence and Emergency Management system is leading globally, but New Zealand should never be complacent, says Adelina Kamal, executive director of the ASEAN Coordination Centre for Humanitarian Assistance (AHA Centre).

 The disaster risk management executive made the observations while in Wellington for a programme on disaster management leadership.

 When the magnitude-7.4 earthquake hit the Indonesian coastal city of Palu on 28 September, it was immediately followed by tsunamis, landslides and major liquefaction.
 More than 2000 lives were lost, and over 5000 people are missing, presumed dead.

 “The greatest tragedy was the complacency of the locals,” says Kamal.
 “After the quake, many people were lying on the beach at the time.
 Tsunami warnings were issued.
 They were asked to leave the beach, to move upland, but they did not leave.
 They were washed away.”

 Being disaster-prone is something New Zealand shares with Indonesia, and Kamal’s message is that education is paramount.

 “Most of you know you are prone to disaster, but many New Zealanders don’t know what to do when there is a disaster.
 This is the same for Indonesians.